horia141/horia141.github.io/_drafts/2017-03-01-npm-prepack-publish.md

 ```

 You have to specify either `src` in `files`, and end up with `misc`, or `src/client` and `src/server` and end up with a flattened hierarchy which leads to the same issues as above.

+To solve this issues I wrote a small NPM package.
+It's actually a bash script, but it's useful nonetheless thanks to NPM scripts.